 Hampton & Maley

-Hampton & Maley, opening this weekend, is the next venture from owners of the now-closed Restaurant Amuse in East Perth, fine-dining heavyweights Hadleigh and Carolynne Troy.
-The Troy’s are promising a relaxed neighbourhood eatery with a focus on good (but not fine) food, and putting hearty, flavoursome food into the bellies of locals.
+Hampton & Maley, opened in February and is the latest venture from owners of the now-closed Restaurant Amuse in East Perth, fine-dining heavyweights Hadleigh and Carolynne Troy.
+The Troy’s are bringing a relaxed neighbourhood eatery with a focus on good (but not fine) food, and putting hearty, flavoursome food into the bellies of locals.
 P.S.
-It’s official: the seriously good egg-in-a-jar made famous at Amuse will be on the menu, featuring not just one, but two perfectly wobbly eggs.
+It’s official: the seriously good egg-in-a-jar made famous at Amuse is on the menu, featuring not just one, but two perfectly wobbly eggs.

-Guys, hold onto your hats because the crew at Strange Company are opening up another Fremantle bar and it’s undoubtedly going to be amazing.
-Set to open this week, Ronnie Nights is going to have a similarly sharp focus on providing good cocktails, fine wine and boutique brews, but will be a more ‘playful’ version of Strange Company, as might be called for by it’s Market Street location.
-All we can say is: thanks, guys, ‘cos we can’t wait.
+Guys, hold onto your hats because the crew at Strange Company opened up another Fremantle bar and it’s just as amazing as we thought it would be.
+Ronnie Nights has a similarly sharp focus on providing good cocktails, fine wine and boutique brews, but is a more ‘playful’ version of Strange Company, as might be called for by it’s Market Street location.
+All we can say is: if you haven't been yet, get there immediately.

 North Street Store

-North Street Store has come under the new ownership of Lachie Bisset and Craig Stewart, who are set to reinvigorate this old corner shop into a neighbourhood favourite.
+North Street Store has come under the new ownership of Lachie Bisset and Craig Stewart, who have reinvigorated this old corner shop into a neighbourhood favourite.
 Offering up hot bread, good coffee, and fresh, simple Mediterranean takeaway food for breakfast, lunch and dinner, this place isn’t your typical corner cafe.
 It’s paying homage to the corner shops of old—not just a place where you can get a great meal on the way to or from work, a coffee made with love and delicious baked goods made in house, but one where you can also grab the bread, milk, eggs and today’s newspaper.
-The place just opened so get down there on the double!
+The place opened in February so get down there on the double!

-From the same guys bringing us Seoul In, Hyun will be opening in Claremont in March.
+From the same guys bringing us Seoul In, Hyun has just opened in Claremont.
 The team here will also be dishing up Korean food, but it will be slightly fancier than the fare at their sister restaurant in Mount Lawley.

 Check out more new openings here.